-- Added explicit version number into JAX-WS Java package names, such as org.virtualbox_2_2, allowing connect to multiple VirtualBox clients from single Java application. - The interfaces having a "2" suffix attached to them with version 2.1 were renamed again to have that suffix removed.
+- Added explicit version number into JAX-WS Java package names, such as org.virtualbox\2\2, allowing connect to multiple VirtualBox clients from single Java application. - The interfaces having a "2" suffix attached to them with version 2.1 were renamed again to have that suffix removed.
 This time around, this change involves only the name, there are no functional differences. - As a result, IDVDImage2 is now IDVDImage; IHardDisk2 is now IHardDisk; IHardDisk2Attachment is now IHardDiskAttachment. - Consequentially, all related methods and attributes that had a "2" suffix have been renamed; for example, IMachine::attachHardDisk2 now becomes IMachine::attachHardDisk(). - IVirtualBox::openHardDisk has an extra parameter for opening a disk read/write or readonly. - The remaining collections were replaced by more performant safe-arrays.
 This affects the following collections: - IGuestOSTypeCollection - IHostDVDDriveCollection

 - IHostFloppyDriveCollection

 - IHostUSBDeviceCollection

 - IHostUSBDeviceFilterCollection

 - IProgressCollection

 - ISharedFolderCollection

 - ISnapshotCollection

 - IUSBDeviceCollection

 - IUSBDeviceFilterCollection

 - Since "Host Interface Networking" was renamed to "bridged networking" and host-only networking was introduced, all associated interfaces needed renaming as well.
 In detail:

 - The HostNetworkInterfaceType enum has been renamed to HostNetworkInterfaceMediumType

 - The IHostNetworkInterface::type attribute has been renamed to IHostNetworkInterface::mediumType

-- INetworkAdapter::attachToHostInterface() has been renamed to INetworkAdapter::attachToBridgedInterface() has been renamed to INetworkAdapter::attachToBridgedInterface() has been renamed to
+- INetworkAdapter::attachToHostInterface() has been renamed to INetworkAdapter::attachToBridgedInterface.

 - In the IHost interface, createHostNetworkInterface() has been renamed to createHostOnlyNetworkInterface()

 - Similarly, removeHostNetworkInterface() has been renamed to removeHostOnlyNetworkInterface()